1,500 Georgia State University applicants got acceptance emails. It was a mistake - KESQ

 (CNN) — Congratulations seemed in order for roughly 1,500 undergraduate applicants to Georgia State University.

-Over 1,000 applicants were told via email they’d been accepted for the 2024-25 school year – before discovering their new status was the result of an oversight by the school’s admissions office, CNN affiliate WSB-TV reported.
+Over 1,000 applicants received a “welcome” email for the 2024-25 school year – before discovering their new status was the result of an error by the school’s admissions office.

-The mother of one of the disappointed applicants told WSB-TV her daughter was stunned by the development.
+“The email to the prospective students wasn’t an official acceptance letter, it was one of several communications sent to accepted students after they are admitted,” Andrea Jones, vice president of public relations for the school, told CNN in a statement Monday.

 “She really won’t talk about it.
 She wouldn’t come out of her room all day.
 She’s just very disappointed,” Vanessa Peters said.